aspose-total/Aspose.Total-Products/total/en/cpp/conversion/odt-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert ODT to DIF or Online App" h2="Export ODT to DIF via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include ODT to DIF conversion feature within your C++ applications easily.
+<h2>Why to Convert</h2>

+ODT (OpenDocument Text) is a file format used for documents created by OpenOffice or LibreOffice.
+It is an open standard for office documents that is used for creating and editing text documents.
+DIF (Data Interchange Format) is a text-based data interchange format used to exchange data between different applications.
+It is a tabular format that is used to store data in rows and columns.
+Therefore, it is necessary to convert ODT to DIF in order to exchange data between different applications.

+<h2>How Aspose.Total helps for odt to dif conversion</h2>

+Aspose.Total for C++ is a comprehensive package of all the C++ APIs offered by Aspose.
+It includes APIs for manipulating and converting documents, images, emails, and other file formats.
+It also includes APIs for manipulating and converting ODT to DIF.
 By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export ODT to HTML.
 After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to DIF.
 Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.

+Using Aspose.Total for C++, you can easily include ODT to DIF conversion feature within your C++ applications.
+It provides a simple and straightforward way to convert ODT to DIF.
+It also provides a wide range of features and options to customize the conversion process.
+It supports all versions of ODT and DIF formats, and can be used to convert multiple ODT files to DIF in a single operation.
+Moreover, it is a reliable and secure solution for converting ODT to DIF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}